tonygits/whatsapp-multi-platform/docs/WEBHOOK_STATUS.md

 ## 🔍 Overview

-The Status Webhook system allows your application to receive real-time notifications about status changes on connected WhatsApp devices.
-This includes connection, disconnection, authentication, and other important lifecycle events for devices and containers.
+The Status Webhook system allows your application to receive real-time notifications about status changes on connected WhatsApp phone numbers.
+This includes connection, disconnection, authentication, and other important lifecycle events for phone numbers and containers.

 ### Main Features:
 - Real-Time: Instant notifications about status changes